• Introduction

 forecaster.fit(y=data_train['y'], exog=data_train['exog_1'])

-Since the ForecasterAutoreg has been trained with an exogenous variable, the value of this variable must be passed to predict().
-The future information about the exogenous variable must be available when making predictions.
+Since the ForecasterRecursive has been trained with an exogenous variable, the value of this variable must be passed to predict().
+The future information about the exogenous variable must be available at the time of prediction.

 # Predictions